 1. Make significant gains in critical thinking skills, such as reasoning deductively, inductively, and analogically;

-2. Be able to research, read, and write about legal concepts and phenomena at a level appropriate to a highly informed citizen;
+2. Be able to research, read, and write about legal concepts and phenomena at a level appropriate to a highly informed, ethical citizen;

-4. Assess the possibilities and limitations of law as a means of acting in the world.
+4. Assess the possibilities and limitations of law and legal discourse as a means of acting in the world.